31. Glossary

 A user package inside the Installed Packages folder in the

-.sublime-packagearchive (.zip) format.- Key Binding
+.sublime-packagearchive (.zip) format.- JSONC format

 A Key Binding is a dictionary object that supplies Sublime Text with a possibly-conditional keyboard trigger that it should use to execute a command (with optional arguments) specified in the Key Binding’s definition.
 Key Binding dictionary objects are found in